schuchert/wikispaces/pages/tw_interview.notes.md

 title: tw_interview.notes
 ---
 # Getting Started
 I sent you a zip of the Eclipse project directory.
-While you can follow these steps, you can also ignore all of this and [[tw_interview.notes#skipahead|skip ahead]].
+While you can follow these steps, you can also ignore all of this and [skip ahead]({{ site.pagesurl }}/tw_interview.notes#skipahead).
 ## Get the source
 The project resides on [[https://github.com/schuchert/tw_coding_interview|github]].
 To acquire the source, you can do the following:
 * git clone git://github.com/schuchert/tw_coding_interview.git